Naereen/web-sphinx/self-quantified.en.rst

 Then it should display a nice web-based UI, showing awesome charts, plots and statistics about **everything of my life**.

-7. And... publish all this open-source!
+7. And… publish all this open-source!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 And of course, do all this with open-source tools, and when my tool(s) will be done, publish them (under `the MIT License <https://lbesson.mit-license.org/>`_).